magento/devdocs/guides/v2.0/migration/migration-overview-practices.md

 ### Example: migrate incremental changes after applying customizations

-Let's suppose you have migrated all your data from Magento 1 to Magento 2.
+Let's suppose you have migrated all of your data from Magento 1 to Magento 2.

-Then, you have applied the customizations you've had in your Magento 1 instance (examples?).
-Now, you're running the Data Migration Tool in the Delta mode to transfer incremental changes.
+Then, you have applied the customizations you've had in your Magento 1 instance.
+Now, you have to run the Data Migration Tool in the Delta mode to transfer incremental changes.

-This is where you may encounter problems: your customizations may break the database mappings that the Data Migration Tool uses to transfer data.
+This is where problems may occur: your customizations may break the database mappings used by the Data Migration Tool.

-In this case, you must to provide mappings manually, and it will be safer if you test those mappings before making changes on production environment.
+In this case, you must provide mappings manually, and it will be safer if you test those mappings before making changes on production environment.

 ## Best practices and recommendations